-The lower abdominal pain syndrome is also called pelvic inflammatory disease (PID).
+The lower abdominal pain syndrome is also called PID.
 It is an infection of the female upper genital tract (uterus, fallopian tubes, ovaries or pelvic cavities).
 It is a common complication of STI in women, which occurs as an ascending infection through the cervix.

 - Neisseria gonorrhoeae

 - Chlamydia trachomatis

-- Anaerobic bacteria - Gardenella vaginalis, Haemophilus influenzae, enteric Gram negative rods, Mycoplasma hominis, Ureaplasma urealyticum, etc.
+- Anaerobic bacteria: Gardenella vaginalis, Haemophilus influenzae, enteric Gram negative rods, Mycoplasma hominis, Ureaplasma urealyticum, etc.